Flower and Fruit symbolism in Chinese art 花朵 huā duǒ

 Oranges are grown in southern China and were popular presents for children.
 The character 桔 jú is made up of the radical 木 mù ‘wood’ and 吉 jí ‘lucky’.
 Also ju sounds close to 祝 zhù ‘to wish’ so it symbolizes a wish for good fortune.
 Persimmons and tangerines together give a wish for success in all things.
 Lots of oranges and tangerines are consumed at the New Year festival.
 A tribute of oranges used to be sent from Fujian province to Beijing in time for the Spring festivities.
 Orange peel is considered an effective medicine.

 The orchid and particularly its fragrance is associated with female beauty, it stands for modesty and refinement.
 Although beautiful it tends to grow in small groups in isolated areas rather than as a great mass of blooms.
 There are very many different types of wild orchid in China which are highly prized.
-Lan is also a popular girl's name.
+Lan is a popular girl's name.

 The orchid was even praised by Confucius as an emblem of the perfect man.
 Together with bamboo the orchid is considered an ideal subject for painting.
 The ability to capture the daintiness and fragility of the flowers and foliage is a great skill.
 According to the Yi Jing ‘marital sharpness is broken when they are in harmony, the words of harmony are as fragrant as orchids’.
 The early poet and statesmen Qu Yuan, immortalized by the Draon Boat Festival, likened the career of scholars to fragrant orchids that can only prosper under a wise and just ruler.

 Peaches are a common art motif.
 The most famous association is with the peaches of immortality that grow in the gardens of the Queen Mother of the West (Xiwangmu).
 These trees bore fruit only once every three thousand years.
 The god of longevity is often portrayed emerging from a peach.
-The monkey king stole some of the fruits causing consternation in heaven and required the intervention of the Jade Emperor according to the Journey to the West.
+The monkey king stole some of the fruits causing consternation in heaven and required the intervention of the Jade Emperor according to thevery famous strory: The journey to the West.

 For the same reason it is inappropriate at the Hungry Ghost Festival as that would indicate separation from the spirit of the ancestors.
 Pear blossom with raindrops is considered one of the most beautiful sights and so is associated with a beautiful girl.
 Parts of the plant are used as medicine for fever and diarrhea.

-The peony is one of the most loved flowers in China.
+The tree peony is one of the most loved flowers in China.
 It became mudan after centuries of being known as 芍药 sháo yào possibly due to the appearance of a red variety (as dan is one word for 'red').
 White peonies 白牡丹 bái mǔ dān represent talented young girls with wit as well as beauty.
 A peony symbolizes, as many flowers do, a young girl.
 ‘The Peony Pavilion’ 牡丹亭 mǔ dan tíng is a very famous Kunqu Opera 昆曲 about young love.
 The peony has a double flower and that has led to a hidden meaning of a wish for repeated riches.
 The tree peony can grow quite tall 6 feet [2 meters] and live for a hundred years.
 Districts in Henan and Shandong provinces attract many visitors during the flowering season, it is regarded with the same affection that the rose is in the West.

 The flower was much admired in the works of the great Tang poets.
-On occasions it is considered the flower of Spring and competes with the lotus; chrysanthemum and plum for supremacy; with these three together, the peony represents the whole year.
+On occasions it is considered the flower of Spring and competes with the lotus; chrysanthemum and plum for supremacy; together with the peony all four represent the whole year.
 A legend has Empress Wu Zetian ordering all flowers to bloom and when the peony disobeyed she had it dug up and burned.
 The health of a garden peony was thought to presage that of its owning family, if it should fall sick it was an ill omen.
 In combination with other symbols such as the phoenix, pheasant and peacock a peony represents a good reputation.

 The persimmon is grown for its large juicy fruits and is often called the ‘Chinese fig’.
 It grows well on mountain slopes in northern China.
 The fruits are orange and shaped like beef tomatoes.
 The bright orange/red color makes it suitable for festive decorations.

 As 事 shì ‘matter; business; affair’ sounds the same it is used to combine with other objects to give good wishes for an undertaking.
 With oranges (tangerines) it means ‘good luck in your affairs’ with an apple it means ‘contentment in affairs’.
 A persimmon with a pine tree and an orange wishes good luck in a hundred business matters (百事吉利 bǎi shì jí lì).
 It is often planted in temple gardens as it is said to have four virtues: long life; sheltering birds; giving shade and freedom from insect pests.